Security-Onion-Solutions/securityonion-docs/kibana.rst

 Notice the visualization in the upper left is labeled ``Security Onion - Navigation``.
 This navigation panel contains links to other dashboards and will change depending on what dashboard you're currently looking at.
 For example, when you're on the ``Security Onion - Home`` dashboard and click the ``Alert`` link, you will go to the ``Security Onion - Alerts`` dashboard and the Navigation panel will then contain links to more specific alert dashboards for :ref:`playbook`, :ref:`suricata`, and :ref:`wazuh`.
 When you're done looking at alerts, you can click the ``Home`` link in the navigation panel to go back to the main ``Security Onion - Home`` dashboard.

 We've included the old 16.04 dashboards in case you performed an in-place upgrade and have any old 16.04 data.
-These dashboards are named with the ``z16.04`` prefix and will only show old 16.04 data.
-The new Security Onion 2 dashboards are all named with the ``Security Onion`` prefix and they should be used for any new data going forward.
+These dashboards are named with the ``z16.04`` prefix and will only show old 16.04 data from the old ``*:logstash-*`` indices.
+The new Security Onion 2 dashboards are all named with the ``Security Onion`` prefix and they should be used for any new data stored in the new ``*:so-*`` indices.

 If you ever need to reload dashboards, you can run the following command on your manager: